lisp-mirror/lqml/examples/advanced-qml-auto-reload/readme.md

 computer (currently hard coded into the app).
 If you just hit RET, auto reloading will be disabled.

-N.B: **Before** installing and launching the app, just run this script from your example directory:
+After installing and launching the app, just run this script from your example
+directory:
 ```
 ./web-server.sh
 ```